acss-io/atomizer/README.md

     --ie                                adds old IE hacks to the output.
-    --exclude=[pattern]                 pattern to exclude file to be scanned --bump-mq                           increases specificity of media queries a small amount --bump-mq-important                 override specificity of media queries by applying !important --verbose                           show additional log info (warnings).
+    --exclude=[pattern]                 pattern to exclude file to be scanned --bump-mq                           increases specificity of media queries a small amount --verbose                           show additional log info (warnings).
 ```